atlassian/github-for-jira/docs/legacy-features.md

 ## Configuration - Manage Repo connections

-Once the customer has installed Jira Software <> GitHub together they can manage that integration with several different options.
+Once the customer has installed Jira and GitHub together they can manage that integration with several different options.
 They are:
 - Link a GitHub account (link one or more accounts)
 - Delete a GitHub account
 - Add or remove repos from the connected GitHub account